thomas-keller/thomas-keller.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Bioinformatician</h2>
   <p class="post-excerpt">My Ph.D. and Postdoctoral studies focused on various computational themes within the realm of Evolutionary Biology.
-It was pretty cool. </p>
+It was pretty cool.
+Here is a <a href="http://thomas-keller.github.io/cv_thomas_keller_050116.pdf">Full Academic CV</a>.
+I'm working on getting the Papers part of the webpage to have links/pdfs on the off chance people want those.
+In the meantime, you may find my <a href="http://scholar.google.com/citations?user=HIBfsy4AAAAJ&hl=en"> Google Scholar profile </a> useful in tracking down my papers.  </p>
 </div><!-- /.tile -->

 <div class="tile">